ONSdigital/census-rm-pubsub-adapter/README.md

 ```sh
 PUBSUB_EMULATOR_HOST=localhost:8539 go run tools/publish_message.go
 ```
-You should see the pubsub adapter log that it has processed the message and see the rabbit messages it produced in the rabbit management UI at http://localhost:17672 (login: guest, guest).
+You should see the pubsub adapter log that it has processed the message and see the rabbit messages it produced in the rabbit management UI at http://localhost:17672 (login: rmquser, rmqp455w0rd).